fajri-rasid1st/fajri-rasid1st/README.md

 ## Hi 👋, I'm Fajri.

 A computer science student who has programming skills and interested in mobile application development, especially Android using Flutter framework.
-I'm also happy and always open to learning new technology.
+I'm also happy and always open to learn new things and technologies.

 ### Tech Skills